kojoidrissa/future_talks/testing_python_intro/outline.rst

 Unittest: Testing SMALLTALK style! (like Gangnam Style...but with testing)
 ---------------------------------------------------------------------------

 -  An "`xUnit<https://en.wikipedia.org/wiki/XUnit>`_" style of testing.
 Based on SUnit from Smalltalk
+-  test isolation: why unittest creates a NEW object for EACH test method
+-  mocking: because you can't test The Internet

 Nose: The New Hotness
 ----------------------